The difference between a gas and a bi-metal thermometer

 Gas thermometer uses

-A gas thermometer, also known as a gas expansion or gas actuate thermometer is capable of measuring a wide range of temperatures.
-There are different types of gas thermometers, however their working principle are very similar.
+A gas thermometer, also known as a gas expansion or gas-actuated thermometer is capable of measuring a wide range of temperatures.
+There are different types of gas thermometers, however, their working principle is very similar.
 The gas thermometers use a small volume of gas in a tube in order to determine the temperature in an application or machine.

-The Bourdon TSF Series is one example of a gas filled thermometer, available at MGA Controls.
-The thermometer measures temperature either by a rigid tube or flexible capillary inserting into a Thermowell.
+The Bourdon TSF Series is one example of a gas-filled thermometer, available at MGA Controls.
+The thermometer measures temperature either by a rigid tube or flexible capillary inserted into a Thermowell.
 The temperature is accurately measured by the gas inside the thermometer expanding and contracting in relation to the temperature.

 Advantages of gas thermometers

-Gas filled thermometers have multiple advantages, including their ability to span a wider temperature range than bi-metal thermometers.
-A gas thermometer can measure temperature ranging from -200 to 800°C. Gas thermometer advantages also include a capillary length up to 30m and can have additional ATEX protection fitted for hazardous areas.
+Gas-filled thermometers have multiple advantages, including their ability to span a wider temperature range than bi-metal thermometers.
+A gas thermometer can measure temperatures ranging from -200°C to +800°C. Gas thermometer advantages also include a capillary length of up to 30m and can have additional ATEX protection fitted for hazardous areas.